Bovespa Trading Hours

 Does Daylight Saving Time Effect the Brazilian Stock Exchange?

 Bolsa de Valores de São Paulo follows the America/Sao_Paulo timezone which does observe Daylight Saving Time.
-Although it is not currently Daylight Saving Time (DST).
-As a result, the timezone offset is now GMT-03:00.
-Daylight Saving Time for America/Sao_Paulo will begin on October 21, 2018 at 12:00 AM.
-At this time, the region will spring ahead one hour.
+Daylight Saving Time (DST) is currently in effect for this region.
+As a result, the timezone offset is now GMT-02:00.
+Daylight Saving Time for America/Sao_Paulo will end on February 17, 2019 at 12:00 AM.
+At this time, the region will fall back one hour.

 Brazilian Stock Exchange Extended Hours Trading